growthpods/sb1-6kejut/memory-bank/systemPatterns.md

 - System prompts with strict guardrails to ensure the LLM stays focused on job posting tasks only
 - Workflow-driven conversation to collect all required information
 - Strict two-task limitation (job description crafting and job link parsing only)
+- AI-powered job classification for education level and time commitment
+- Intelligent parsing of job descriptions to determine suitability

 ## Design Patterns in Use